papagorgio23/AISports_Chatbot/data/nlu.md

 - yeah I’d sign up for that
 - alright then.
 I want to sign up
 - i need to sign up
+- sign up for a.i. sports stuff
+- sign up for your info

 ## intent:ask_weather
 - How is the weather today?